Bylaws

 Section 2 – Nomination and Election

-A nominating committee shall present a list of nominees for available officer positions to the Board at least 60 days prior to the date of election.
-The President-Elect and Secretary-Treasurer shall be elected with the ballot made available to voting members online, with the ballot accessible to all voting members 60 days before the annual meeting, with said ballot closed no later than 30 days before the annual meeting.
-The candidate receiving the most votes shall be elected.
+A nominating committee shall present a list of nominees for available officer positions to the chapter at least 60 days prior to the annual meeting.
+The President-Elect and Secretary-Treasurer shall be elected with the ballot made available to voting members online, with the ballot accessible to all voting members 60 days before the annual meeting, and with said ballot closed no later than 30 days before the annual meeting.
+The candidate receiving the most votes for each office shall be elected.
 In the case of a tie, a run-off election will occur by a ballot made accessible to all voting members with the election closed two days prior to the annual meeting.

 Section 3 – Voting as a Director

-Each Officer shall serve on the Board of Directors and has the right to vote as a director.
+Each Officer shall serve on the Board and has the right to vote as a director.

 Section 4 – Duties